crhall-writing/crhall-writing.github.io/_poems/looping.md

 a year and a half without his tongue
 a year and a half since he sat with me and talked
 a year and a half since he drank a martini
-so incredible together with me
+so incredibly together with me
 a year and a half fucking wasted as he wasted away
 unable to eat or taste food
 or hug me without worrying about his trach tube